Lyall/MetaphorFix/README.md

 - When using the HUD fix, some 3D menu elements may appear too large or offset.
 - When using the HUD fix, screen captures may appear squashed.
+- When using the HUD fix, some menu elements may be culled at <16:9.

 ## Screenshots
 | ![ezgif-7-f7f2cd227e](https://github.com/user-attachments/assets/b3fa0f83-4c51-4e06-908b-81288c2f6957) |
 |:--:|